clywzach/II-Take-Home/WRITEUP.md

 ### TO RUN

-1. install latest version of angular and necessary dependencies
+1. clone the repo
+2. run `npm install`
-2. run `ng serve` and navigate to `http://localhost:4200/` to view. or just simply run `ng serve --open`
+3. run `ng serve` and navigate to `http://localhost:4200/` to view. or just simply run `ng serve --open`

 ### HOW TO USE APPLICATION